patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 <br>[setup service](#setup-service)

-So what do we need.
+What do we need:
-We need a modern raspberry linux that runs networkmanager (bookworm) with flask and Perl installed.<br>
+We need a modern raspberry linux that runs networkmanager (bookworm) with python3 flask installed.<br>
 **apt install python3-flask**<br>

 ## download_files